matter-labs/zksync/changelog/core.md

 - Added a stressing dev fee ticker scenario to the loadtest.
 - Added a `--sloppy` mode to the `dev-fee-ticker-server` to simulate bad networks with the random delays and fails.
+- Added `forced_exit_requests` functionality, which allows users to pay for ForcedExits from L1.
+Note that a few env variables were added that control the behaviour of the tool.
 - Possibility to use CREATE2 ChangePubKey and Transfer in a single batch.

 ### Fixed